aeden/eventbus/README.markdown

 # Design

+## Definitions

+### Client

+A client is a web browser, native client or application.
+Clients must always identify themselves after connecting via their WebSocket.
+Clients must also always include their identity in their event context when creating new events using the `identifier` key.

+### Services

+A service is application code that processes events and executes business logic.
+Services must always authenticate themselves after connecting via their WebSocket.
+Services must also always pass their authorization token whenever they create new events.

 ## Frontend

-The front end is HTML and JavaScript.
-It relies solely on events as the mechanism for dealing with input and output.
+The sample front end is HTML and JavaScript, however native clients could also be used.

+The system relies solely on events as the mechanism for dealing with input and output.
 For example, a form is filled in an the submit button is pressed.
 This results in an event.
 Events are sent to local listeners to update the UI as well as to a remote event bus for any additional processing.
 When a listener on the remote event bus handles the event it will fire a new event, directed towards the client's event bus (via websockets) where a listener handles the event and updates the UI.
 Browser UI events are translated from the UI event (i.e. button clicked) to an event that is domain-specific (for example "check-domain-availability").

 ## Backend

 The backend is purely functional event handlers.
 A listener handles the event, perhaps firing off events to the bus, potentially handled by other listeners or the client for UI updates.
 A backend listener could be implemented in any language as long as it can make HTTP calls and has a WebSocket library.

-## Creating Events
+The backend consists of the following:

+* A static file server for serving up the JS/HTML/CSS files
+* An HTTP endpoint for pushing events into the event bus
+* A WebSocket endpoint for establishing WebSocket connections
+* Event routing logic for determining who can receive an event
+* A stateful identity store for tracking client message source
+* An authentication layer for services

+## The EventBus Queue

-Events are always added to the bus using a synchronous HTTP call.
+The event bus is a publish/subscribe queue.
+Events are published to the bus using a synchronous HTTP call.
 A successfully added event returns a 200.
 Any other response code indicates that the event add failed and should be retried.

-## Authentication

-### Clients

-Clients represent browsers or devices.

-A client must identify itself when the websocket connection is established.
-This must occur before it sends its first event.

-Events must include the client identifier in the event context using the key `identifier`.

-### Services

-Services are listeners that can handle events and execute work.

-A service must include an authorization token on each request.
+A successfully added event is persisted in an event store.
+The current implementation is in-memory and disappears when the application terminates.

+Subscribers always receive events via WebSockets.
+Clients only receive events that are addressed to them.
+Services receive all events.

+There is currently no guarantee that an event will be delivered.

 # Running